 Develop your site to handle i18n needs

-Internationalization is the process of preparing for localization.
+Internationalisation is the process of preparing for localisation.
 It ensures products and services can be easily translated into local languages and cultures.
 It's often shortened to i18n.

 How Google crawls, indexes and serves up web pages

 In simple terms, searching the web is like looking in a huge book with a mammoth index telling you exactly where everything is located.
 So, when a potential customer performs a Google search, our programs check our index to determine the most relevant search results to be served to them.

 The three key processes are:

 Crawling is the process by which new and updated pages are added to the Google index.
 We use a huge set of computers to fetch (crawl) billions of web pages.
 The program that does the fetching is called Googlebot (also known as a robot, bot, or spider).
 Googlebot uses an algorithmic process to determine which sites to crawl, how often, and how many pages to fetch from each site.